NoroffFEU/development-platforms/src/content/docs/alpine/alpine-case-study.md

 ---
 title: Alpine
 author: Rukaiya Tahsin
-tags: Alpine
+tags: Alpinejs
 ---

 ## Introduction:
-Alpine is an alternative to the larger JS framework like React , Vue or Angular.
+Alpine.js is an alternative to the larger JS framework like React , Vue or Angular.
 It's a lightweight JavaScript framework which is designed to provide declarative behavior for HTML.
+It's particularly well-suited for projects where it's needed just a bit of interactivity without the overhead of a full-fledged framework.
+It's also highly intuitive, allowing developers to enhance static HTML with dynamic behavior using just a few attributes, making it a go-to choice for quickly adding modern features to existing sites without a heavy setup.

 ## History: